gregor-nelson/SerialRouter/guide/SerialSplitter_Operation_Guide.md

 ## 1. INTRODUCTION

-SerialRouter is a production-hardened serial port routing application for offshore environments.
+Serial Splitter is a production-hardened serial port routing application for offshore environments.
 It routes data between one incoming port and two fixed outgoing ports (COM131, COM141) with automatic recovery.

 ## 2. SYSTEM OVERVIEW